yellowdog/python-examples/README.md

 It's also possible to capture a Worker Pool definition as a JSON document.
 The JSON filename can be supplied either by supplying the command line positional argument for `yd-provision`, or by populating the `workerPoolData` property in the TOML configuration file with the JSON filename.
 Command line specification takes priority over TOML specification.

-The JSON specification allows the creation of **Advanced Worker Pools**, with different node types and the ability to specify Node Actions.
+The JSON specification allows the creation of **Advanced Worker Pools**, with the ability to specify Node Actions and to differentiate Node Types.

 When using a JSON document to specify the Worker Pool, the schema of the document is identical to that expected by the YellowDog REST API for Worker Pool Provisioning.